2020 Cutlery Hall Of Fame Inductees

 Both military veterans—Keeslar in the U.S. Marine Corps and Sornberger in the U.S. Army—were selected in a vote of the sitting members of the Cutlery Hall Of Fame after an extensive nomination and final ballot process.

-The two new members will be formally inducted at BLADE Show 2020, Aug.
+The two new members are scheduled to be inducted at BLADE Show 2020, Aug.
 7-9, at the Cobb Galleria Centre in Atlanta.

 In order to qualify for the Cutlery Hall Of Fame, the inductee must have…